marfarma/wordpress-seo/readme.txt

 	* Pages or posts that have been noindexed will not show in XML sitemap (but can if you want them too).
 	* Custom post type and custom taxonomy support.
 	* No static files are generated, so no delays when publishing posts.
+	* Automatically ping search engines.
 * .htaccess and robots.txt editor.
+* Import and export functionality: save your default SEO settings and import them on every (new) site!
 * Basic import functionality for HeadSpace2 and All in One SEO.

+=== Fully MultiSite compatible ===

+* Multisite Network Admin page, with three features:
+	* The option to make WordPress SEO only accessible to Super admins instead of site admins.
+	* The option to set a "default" site, from which new sites will henceforth acquire their settings on creation.
+	* The option to revert a site to the "default" site's settings.

+Be sure to also check out the [News SEO module](http://yoast.com/wordpress/seo/news-seo/) if you need Google News Sitemaps!

 == Installation ==